bufhdy/tot-problem/README.md

 ### 1. I/O Parts

-And when it comes to Input and Output parts, just write code below:
+In README.md, when it comes to Input and Output parts, just write code below:

 ```html
 <table>